Artheek18/odin-recipes/README.md

 # odin-recipes
 # Hello!
 My name is Artheek Shan and I am going to be working on the first assignment of the Odin Project.
 This first project is about showing the recipes for my favorite foods to eat.
-This project uses HTML and CSS and I learned how to use the basics of Git.
+This project uses HTML and I learned how to use the basics of Git.